Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Top 5 ingredients: Deboned Lamb, Lamb Meal, Turkey Meal, Barley, Brown Rice, Rice Bran

 The American Journey dog food features deboned lamb meat and whole brown rice as its primary ingredients.
-The delicious combination provides premium quality proteins and essential fatty acids to promote the healthy growth and development of your Blue Heeler.
-This recipe includes a perfect blend of nutrients to fuel your dog’s adventurous spirit.
-There’s also natural fiber from easily digestible grains like barley and rice bran.
+This delicious combination provides premium quality proteins and essential fatty acids for the healthy growth and development of your Blue Heeler, and it includes natural fiber from easily digestible grains like barley and rice bran.
 You can feel great about filling your dog’s food bowl with this complete and balanced meal.

 10. Rachael Ray Nutrish Puppy Natural Real Chicken and Brown Rice Recipe Dry Dog Food